Curatopia: A Critical Curation Roleplay Toolkit

 Summary

-Participants will experience the construction of curatorial frameworks by engaging in exhibition conceptualisation and critical practice through assuming diverse roles within the curatorial process.
+Participants will engage in the conceptualisation and critical practice of exhibitions, assuming diverse roles within the curatorial process to experience the construction of curatorial frameworks.
 Utilising this toolkit, participants are encouraged to gain an initial experience of critical dialogue within contemporary art curation.

 Ready to step into the shoes of a curator, artist, audience, or critic?